rust-lang/book/src/ownership.md

 let s = "hello";
 ```

-This variable binding refers to a string.
-It’s valid from the point at which
+This variable binding refers to a string literal.
+It’s valid from the point at
-it’s declared, until the end of the current _scope_.
+which it’s declared, until the end of the current _scope_.
 That is:

 ```rust
 {                      // s is not valid here, it’s not yet in scope